lando/acquia/docs/development.md

 npm run docs:build
 ```

-If you are more interested in the internals of the docs they use [VitePress](https://vitepress.dev/) and our [SPECIAL THEME](https://vitepress-theme-default-plus.lando.dev).
+If you are more interested in the internals of the docs they use [VitePress](https://vitepress.dev/) and our [custom theme](https://vitepress-theme-default-plus.lando.dev).

 ## Testing